Please provide your zip code to see plans in your area.

 There are certainly people who contend that even though Original Medicare has no cap on out-of-pocket costs, it is still plenty of coverage – and for the average enrollee, that’s probably true.
 But the purpose of insurance is to protect us against significant losses.

 Although most hospitalizations last less than a week, my father was hospitalized for 136 days in 2004.
-With a similar hospital stay using 2019 cost-sharing requirements, his Medicare Part A (inpatient) out-of-pocket without a Medigap plan would have been $1,364 for the first 60 days, $10,230 for the next 30 days, and $31,372 for the final 46 days, for a grand total of $42,966.
+With a similar hospital stay using 2021 cost-sharing requirements, his Medicare Part A (inpatient) out-of-pocket without a Medigap plan would have been $1,484 for the first 60 days, $11,130 for the next 30 days (at $371/day), and $34,132 for the final 46 days (at $742/day), for a grand total of $46,746 — that would have been the amount he had to pay, after Medicare paid its share.

 He recovered, and has been quite healthy ever since he got a kidney transplant in 2012.
 But even after his long inpatient stay, he needed dialysis for the next eight years.
 Medicare Part B currently pays an average of about $235 per treatment for hemodialysis.
-That’s the 80 percent that Medicare pays, and the patient is responsible for the other 20 percent.
+That’s the 80% that Medicare pays, and the patient is responsible for the other 20%.

 Without supplemental insurance, that works out to a patient responsibility of about $60 per session.
 And standard dialysis treatment is about 13 sessions per month, meaning the patient would pay roughly $780 per month for dialysis alone – not counting any additional outpatient care that might be necessary.